 On that happy note, take a big pull of these noodles, and slurp away at your bowl.

+Be sure to check our other cracking Asian Recipes on GypsyPlate, and come back again for all the new flavors coming to you.
 Pin or bookmark this Korean yum and make this happen on some cold or rainy day.
 You are in for a treat.
-And be sure to subscribe to GypsyPlate.
+Subscribe to GypsyPlate.
 Share and spread the love.
 Take care…

 Korean Style Ground Pork Soup, on my Gypsy Plate… enjoy!